What is Solidity?

 Inheritance

-Contract can also be inherit just like class.
-You can access almost everything from Parent contract except specify as private .
-The way contract inherit is using is keyword instead of extends like in JS class.
+Contract can also be inherited just like class.
+You can access almost everything from Parent contract except specify as private.
+The way contracts inherit is by using is keyword instead of extends like in JS class.

 contract Doge {}